How Long Does Exterior Paint Last in Kentucky?

 Average Lifespan of Exterior Paint in Kentucky

-Exterior paint on a Kentucky home typically delivers 5 to 10 years of solid performance, a range confirmed by national painting industry data placing the average lifespan of professionally applied exterior paint at 5 to 12 years across most residential surfaces.
+Exterior paint on a Kentucky home typically delivers 5 to 10 years of solid performance.
 Louisville’s humid climate narrows that national range, pressing most exterior paint jobs toward the 5 to 7 year mark without premium paint, meticulous surface preparation, and correct application timing.

 Exterior Paint Lifespan in Kentucky: Key Numbers at a Glance